Himalayas logo

 2. ATS-optimized resume examples for a Workers Compensation Claims Examiner

-Applicant Tracking Systems (ATS) are software tools employers use to screen resumes.
-They scan text, look for keywords, and score resumes for fit.
-If your resume lacks the right terms or uses odd formatting, ATS can drop it before a human sees it.
+Applicant Tracking Systems (ATS) are software tools employers use to scan resumes.
+They look for keywords, dates, and section headings.
+If your resume lacks the right terms or uses odd formatting, ATS may reject it before a human reads it.

 ATS-compatible example